- Anniesland Campus

 This course is designed to progress to HND Dance Artists at Glasgow Clyde College and provides the strongest possible foundation for study at HE level.

 Making an application

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 You will receive an automated email confirming that we have received your application and we will be in contact as per the following stages:

-Joining Instructions including Bursary/EMA pack will normally be sent in early July.
+- Joining Instructions will normally be sent in early July.